 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Dundee has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Dundee has few renters and college students.
 But the biggest reason it is quieter in Dundee than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Dundee may be for you.

-As is often the case in a small town, Dundee doesn't have a public transportation system that people use for their commute.
+Dundee is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Dundee ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.